DebtlessFlea/repo-updater/README.md

 ### Steps:

-1. Open the `repo-updater.py` file and change your GitHub info at the top:
+1. Open the `repo-updater.py` file and change GitHub info at the top:
 ```python
 GITHUB_USER = "your_username"
 REPO_NAME = "your_repository"